rolazar/level-1-course-content/week-3/day-3/day-3-assignment.md

-# Homework for Week 3: day 3 – Lists, Tables, and Advanced HTML Structures
+# Homework for Week 3:  Day 3 – Diving Deeper into Bootstrap Components and Practical Applications